satansdeer/satansdeer.github.com/content/legacy-posts/static-type-checking-js/index.md

 OK, I hope that I look smart now 🤓.

-And basically, this phrase means that type system allows to check the syntax of the program and mark some phrases invalid if kinds of values it computes don't align.
+And , this phrase means that type system allows to check the syntax of the program and mark some phrases invalid if kinds of values it computes don't align.

-The fact that we can tell it just by the syntax – means that we do it statically, not at runtime.
+The fact that we can tell it by the syntax – means that we do it statically, not at runtime.

 In Javascript there is no way to say that some values won't align, all of that expressions are valid: